reeshuffled/reeshuffled.github.io/_posts/2023-06-27-Lessons-Learned-Living-Alone.md

 3. Utilities are expensive, but can be brought down if you are willing.
     - If you are alright with being a little uncomfortable, you can rely less on Central Heating/Cooling and focus more on space options like fans or space heaters.
         - A/C uses so much electricity which is not great for your wallet (or the environment)!
+        - I personally rarely use my A/C. and try to use my ceiling fan or open windows when possible, but use it when friends are over, or when I want to bring the temperature back down for a bit.
     - You can probably use the lowest Wi-fi bandwidth plan since it’ll only be your devices connecting to the network.
 (I use the Verizon 300Mbps plan, which is their lowest, and it costs me about $45/month).
         - Customize your network name and password!
 It’s a fun nice touch.
         - If you can, try to use 5GHz because it’s faster but at the cost of broadcast distance, but if you’re in a smaller space, it should be able to cover everything.
-        - Try to buy a cheap-ish router too, in the long-run it will save you money, since chances are, your Internet Service Provider (ISP) is charging you a router rental fee in your Internet bill.
+        - Try to buy a cheap-ish router too, in the long-run it will save you money, since chances are, your Internet Service Provider (ISP) is charging you a router rental fee in your Internet bill (usually around $10-15/month).
             - [This is the router I got](https://www.amazon.com/dp/B08C3YBBHM), which was only about $50 for me because I also bought it “Amazon Renewed” which is just refurbished, but with a quality guarantee and a good return policy, so you can save some extra money with the option of just returning it if it doesn’t work out.
     - Showers and toilets use far more water than you think, but not to the point where it will drain you of money.
         - A shower is usually 2-2.5 gallons per minute of water, so if you can keep your showers to around 5 minutes, you will be helping save money and water.
         - Not flushing your toilet every time saves a gallon of water (only about 1/3 of a cent), so its really at your digression.
 4. It can be really quiet.
     - Obviously if you have loud neighbors this doesn’t apply, but there are no other noises from other people doing things.
     - Sometimes you can go hours or days without saying words to another person.